-You may also make these same adjustments with complete manual control over the channel being adjusted by pressing the ▲/▼ Navigation by pressing the ▲/▼ Navigation Button ↓ until the → cursor is pointing to the TEST TONE line and the ◄/▶ Navigation Button is then pressed to select OFF in the highlighted video.

-Button 2 until the → cursor is pointing to the TESTTONESEQ line on the menu and then using the ◄/► Navigation Button 5 to select MANUAL in the highlighted video.
-In the MANUAL mode, the test tone will also start immediately, but the tone will only be moved to another channel by pressing the ▲/▼ Navigation Button 2.
-When the manual sequencing mode is active, the tone is turned off
+You may also make these same adjustments with complete manual control over the channel being adjusted by pressing the▲/▼ Navigation Button \square until the \rightarrow cursor is pointing to the TEST TONE SEQ line on the menu and then using the √ Navigation Button b 37 to select MANUAL in the highlighted video.
+In the MANUAL mode, the test tone will also start immediately, but the tone will only be moved to another channel by pressing the ▲/▼ Navigation Button (14).
+When the manual sequencing mode is active, the tone is turned off by pressing the ▲/▼ Navigation Button (4) until the \rightarrow cursor is pointing to the TEST TONE line and the ◄/▶ Navigation Button 15 37 is then pressed to select 0 F F in the highlighted video.